zhoushengdao/translated-articles/origin-private-file-system/en.md

 ### Creating new files and folders

 Once you have a root folder, create files and folders using the [`getFileHandle()`](https://developer.mozilla.org/docs/Web/API/FileSystemDirectoryHandle/getFileHandle) and the [`getDirectoryHandle()`](https://developer.mozilla.org/docs/Web/API/FileSystemDirectoryHandle/getDirectoryHandle) methods respectively.
-By passing [`{create: true}`](https://developer.mozilla.org/docs/Web/API/FileSystemDirectoryHandle/getFileHandle#create), the file or folder will be created if it doesn't exist.
+By passing [`{ create: true }`](https://developer.mozilla.org/docs/Web/API/FileSystemDirectoryHandle/getFileHandle#create), the file or folder will be created if it doesn't exist.
 Build up a hierarchy of files by calling these functions using a newly created directory as the starting point.

 ```js
 const fileHandle = await opfsRoot.getFileHandle("my first file", {